Dario Argento: 2020s

 In 2021, Argento returned to acting and portrayed Lui in Gaspar Noe's 2021 psychological drama film Vortex.
 The film screened in the Premiere section at the 2021 Cannes Film Festival to critical acclaim for his performance.

-In 2022, Argento directs Dark Glasses, in his first directorial work since the 2012 film Dracula 3D.
+In 2022, Argento directed Dark Glasses, in his first directorial work since the 2012 film Dracula 3D.

 Unrelated projects

 In 2014, Argento was slated to direct The Sandman, which had Iggy Pop attached to star and a script by David Tully.
 The film successfully raised over $195,000 from over 1,000 backers on Indiegogo in December 2014.
-However, filming has not commenced as of 2019, and the project producers have not updated the film's status to backers since August 2017.
+However, filming has not commenced as of 2023, and the project producers have not updated the film's status to backers since August 2017.

 Italian director Luca Guadagnino helmed Suspiria (2018), a remake of Argento's 1977 film.
 The American screenplay is based on the original script Argento wrote with Daria Nicolodi, his former long-term partner.

 In 2019, Argento announced that he was developing a female-led serial movie, consisting of eight episodes, for a streaming service.